waltz-controls/idl2tango/README.md

 * Collect data during the High throughput Tomography experiment in a non-disturbing way (does not disturb experiment)
 * Provide high level abstraction for beamline scientist to control the experiment

 This library corresponds to the second goal.
+It bridges [IDL](http://www.harrisgeospatial.com/ProductsandTechnology/Software/IDL.aspx) and [Tango Control System](http://www.tango-controls.org)

 # Usage